 Farrah's greatest inspiration is her grandad, LD Price, who taught her to create her own path, work hard for what she wants, and never let anyone pull her away from her goals.
 His memory continues to guide her as she pursues her dreams in healthcare, determined to make a lasting impact just as he did.

-We are proud to support her academic journey with the See The Endless Possibilities STEM scholarship.
+We are proud to support Farrah on her academic journey with the See The Endless Possibilities STEM scholarship.

 When did you first know you wanted to be an engineer?